 Reading is the building block of health literacy, digital literacy and information literacy, allowing us to access essential services, to have our voice heard in society, and to think critically about what we are told.

-Studies have also found that adults who read have greater levels of self-esteem and are better at dealing with difficult situations, planning, prioritising and making difficult decisions, building resilience and giving them an advantage in working life(this will open in a new window).
+Studies have also found that adults who read have greater levels of self-esteem and are better at dealing with difficult situations, planning, prioritising and making difficult decisions, building resilience and giving them an advantage in working life.

 What Scottish Book Trust is doing